opensearch-project/documentation-website/_ml-commons-plugin/agents-tools/tools/neural-sparse-tool.md

 }
 ```

-## Parameters
+## Register parameters

-The following table lists all available parameters.
+The following table lists all available parameters when registering the tool.

 Parameter	| Type | Required/Optional | Description
 :--- | :--- | :--- | :---